allanadair/ode/README.rst

   pagination.
 * add more spatial functionality, like filtering listing requests by custom AOI polygons.
-* add more tests for 100% test coverage
+* add more tests for 100% test coverage.
 * add more backend scripts, and enhance the existing ``import_listings.py``.

 Prerequisites
 -------------
 ode uses PostgreSQL/PostGIS as its backend, so it's important to have that installed on the system.
 Configuration is pretty minimal.
-For demo and testing purposes, I use the postgres user and create a database called ``listings``.
+For demo and testing purposes, I use the postgres user and create a database called listings.

 Installation
 ------------